joshdoman/nix-enclaver/README.md

 # nix-enclaver

 This repo contains a Nix flake to reproducibly build and run AWS Nitro enclave image files, with proxies inside and outside of the enclave for HTTP and KMS requests.
-It is a fork of [enclaver](https://github.com/enclaver-io/enclaver) by EdgeBit.io, modified to support reproducible builds.
+This repo is a fork of [enclaver](https://github.com/enclaver-io/enclaver) by EdgeBit.io, modified to support reproducible builds using Nix.
 The underlying architecture is the same, except dockerization has been replaced with Nix.

 ## Architecture

 This repo uses the same underyling architecture as [enclaver](https://github.com/enclaver-io/enclaver), without modifications except to the build process.
-Read the [architecture doc](https://github.com/enclaver-io/enclaver/docs/architecture.md) for the full details.
+See [enclaver.io](https://enclaver.io/docs/0.x/getting-started/) for more details.

 ## Usage